Exfoliation– When, Why and How

 • Enzyme exfoliates are also natural and are used for very sensitive skin.
 Enzymes work at a slower pace than acid-based peels and are therefore gentler.

-Now that we’ve covered the basics, here is a
+Now that we’ve covered the basics, here is a little something extra.

 Travel the World with Scrubs